srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/08-Implement Azure Functions.md

 In this task, we will create a Function app.

-1. Click on the Azure Portal icon on the VM desktop.

 1. In the **Search resources, services, and docs** text box at the top of the portal, search for and select **Function App** and then, from the **Function App** blade, click **+ Create**.

 1. On the **Basic** tab of the **Function App** blade, specify the following settings and leave all others with their default values: